Determine if a score is in a major or minor key

 As the vast majority of the songs are not very complicated, I was hoping to automate the detection of the tonality.

-In reply to by Simon Giddings
+In reply to Why do it at all ? by Simon Giddings

 In which case, I guess the simple check-last-chord option seems like it makes perfect sense.